Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/intro-to-css/_index.md

 ### 2. Add some styles

+Here are the requirements:

-- set the background colour of your entire html page
+- set the background colour of part of your web page.
+You can see the different ways to change a background [here](https://www.w3schools.com/css/css_background.asp).
+Make sure you use the appropriate property to change the background colour
-- change the colour of the text
+- change the colour of some text.
+Take a look [here](https://www.w3schools.com/css/css_text.asp) if you are not sure how
 - change the style of h1 elements so that they stand out more.
 You might want to change their size or font, or something else

 Make sure that the css styles are being applied when you view your website.